Xenium-Development/Xen-Load-Balancer/README.md

 *Will work with previous versions of VS and more than likely work with other distros of Linux*

+### To Compile On Windows
+It's simple to setup on windows.
+Simply install Visual Studio (2017 preferred) and launch the .sln file and press Build!

+### To Compile On Linux
+Make sure you install the build-essential package from the repository: ``sudo apt install -y build-essential``

 There are two configuration files included inside the folder, these are to be used with the compiled executable.

 ## config.json